Pelagicore/software-factory-blueprint/docs/articles/baseplatform/creating-a-new-layer.rst

     SRC_URI = "${MY_PROJECT_GIT_URL}/project.git"

-This can save you some later pain if the code gets moved to a new server, because in this way you won't need to modify all the recipes.
+This can save you some later pain if the code gets moved to a new server, because in this way you will not need to modify all the recipes.

 Optionally depending on other layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^